kingsdigitallab/kdl/frontend/src/slides/2024-lisbon-dariah.md

 {% slide %}

 ## Evolutionary Development
+### Active development phase

 ![SDLC increments](/assets/images/slides/sdlc-increments.jpg)

-This is the active development phase.
-- Deliverables and high level requiremenmt defined at pre-project phase are reviewed and divided into increments
+- Deliverables and high level requiremenmt (pre-project phase) are reviewed and divided into increments
-- At at the end of each increment, we decide which requirements we'll focus on in the next increment
+- At at the end of each increment, we decide which requirements we'll focus on in the next one

 {% endslide %}